Example 2: An “inside” lampshade form

 Why this example?

-I mentioned in Example 1 that I also wanted to create, and describe the creation of, an “inside” lampshade form.
+I mentioned in Example 1 that I also wanted to create, and

 Step 1: Brasses